All entrants must have team representative present to sign out at captains meeting.

 1. CAPTAINS MEETING:

 b.
-One member of each fishing team is required to be present at the Captain’s Meeting and sign out at completion.
+One member of each fishing team is required to be present at the Captain’s Meeting and sign out.

 2. PERMITS AND LICENSES: